DasDebasish1/Uno_Game_using_AI/README.md

 <img src="screenshots/select_wild.png" alt="Select the colour when playing wild card">

 ### Shout Uno
 <div>We're nearing the endgame now.
 Be sure to shout 'UNO' before you play your final card or you will be subject to punishment.
-Via cards, nothing scary.</div>
+Via cards, nothing scary😃 </div>

 <img src="screenshots/shout.png" alt="Shout uno button on last card">